-If there was one moment which convinced Jose Mourinho that Thibaut Courtois was Chelsea's present as well as its future, it probably came in the 94th minute of Belgium's World Cup quarter-final clash with Argentina in Brasilia.
+LONDON - If there was one moment which convinced Jose Mourinho that Thibaut Courtois was Chelsea’s present as well as its future, it probably came in the 94th minute of Belgium’s World Cup quarterfinal clash with Argentina in Brasilia.

-The ball broke free on the halfway line, Lionel Messi raced towards goal and the watching world prepared for what seemed inevitable - but Courtois had other ideas.
-The giant Belgian surged out, stood tall and blocked the Barcelona superstar's chip with his shoulder before regaining his feet and roaring in triumph.
-Argentina went on to win the match but, after eight meetings for club and country, Messi has still not scored against Courtois.
+The ball broke free on the halfway line, Lionel Messi raced towards goal and the watching world prepared for what seemed inevitable.
+But Thibaut Courtois had other ideas.
+The giant Belgian surged out, stood tall and blocked the Barcelona superstar’s chip with his shoulder before regaining his feet and roaring in triumph.
+Argentina went on to win the match but after eight meetings for club and country, Messi has still not scored against Courtois.

 It proved the decisive moment of the match.
-Chelsea, slow and uninspired in the first period but considerably more dangerous after a half-time rocket from Mourinho, never flirted with disaster again.
+Chelsea, slow and uninspired in the first half but considerably more dangerous after a halftime, never flirted with disaster again.

-Diego Costa opened the scoring nine minutes later with a strike every bit as opportunistic and clinical as his Premier League opener at Turf Moor and Eden Hazard overcame a lacklustre individual display to make the game safe late on.
+Diego Costa opened the scoring nine minutes later with a strike every bit as opportunistic and clinical as his Premier League opener at Turf Moor, and Eden Hazard overcame a lackluster individual display to make the game safe late on.

-Chelsea's ruthlessness at both ends is particularly ominous for their rivals.
-These are early days but, boosted by a summer of carefully targeted recruitment, Mourinho's men now seem to tick all the boxes of worthy champions.
+Chelsea’s ruthlessness at both ends is particularly ominous for the club's rivals.
+These are early days but, boosted by a summer of carefully targeted recruitment, Mourinho’s men now seem to tick all the boxes of worthy champions.